a-churchill/attendance-bot/readme.md

 ![feedback message](https://github.com/xxaxdxcxx/attendance-bot/raw/master/imgs/feedback-message.png "Feedback to user")

-AttendanceBot is written entirely in TypeScript, and it is hosted by the Google Apps Script service.
-The platform sends POST requests to the `doPost` function, and exposes the API for updating the spreadsheet itself.
+AttendanceBot is written entirely in TypeScript, and it is hosted primarily on Heroku, as well as a component on the Google Apps Script service.
+The platform sends POST requests to the `express` app in the `Heroku` directory, which handles the different possible inputs.
+To get information or update the spreadsheet, the Heroku app will send requests to the Google Apps Script portion, in the `Google` directory.

 ## Assumptions about External Services